eggjs/examples/assets-with-umi/README.md

 ### Deployment

-Build assets with roadhog that will be generated to `app/public` which served by egg.
+Build assets with umi that will be generated to `app/public` which served by egg.

 And `manifest.json` will be generated to `config`